Lithuanian nationality law: 2010 and 2016 amendments

 Some countries (such as Argentina, Uruguay and Mexico) do not allow renouncing their citizenship, so applicants might de facto keep dual citizenship even if they are eligible only for single Lithuanian citizenship.

 In certain cases, only restoration of Lithuanian citizenship as single Lithuanian citizenship is allowed.
 For example, persons that voluntarily left to former USSR countries prior to 1990 (i.e. were not deported) and have Lithuanian ancestors can restore Lithuanian citizenship but have to renounce their current citizenship.
-This does not apply to the people that fled or emigrated from Soviet Union before 1990, these persons can restore dual citizenship, since it is considered that they fled occupation.
+This does not apply to the people that fled or left during the Soviet occupation before 1990 and these persons can restore dual citizenship.

 In 2018, at the request of Lithuanian parliament, the constitutional court clarified that being a citizen of both Lithuania and another state at the same time is not acceptable.
 Those who left Lithuania after it regained independence in 1990 cannot hold dual citizenship therefore it could be changed only by referendum.

-The referendum to change the Constitution in order to allow Lithuanian citizens also to be citizens of other countries was held on 12 May 2019.
-Even though most of the voters were in favor of changing the Constitution - the referendum on Lithuanian dual citizenship failed because the turnout was too low.
+Failed referendums

+Two referendums to change the constitution to allow dual citizenship were held in 2019 and 2024.
+In both cases, while the necessary turnout was met and the majority of those who voted (73.45% and 74.49% respectively) did so in favor of changing the constitution, the motion failed since not enough (i.e. less than 50%) of the voting electorate voted ‘yes’.